Accessibility in Power BI Desktop reports

 - Select a theme that is high contrast and color blind friendly from the theme gallery, and import it using the Theming preview feature.

 For every object on a report, provide Alt Text.
 Doing so ensures that consumers of your report understand what you are trying to communicate with a visual, even if they cannot see the visual, image, shape, or textbox.
-You can provide Alt Text for any object on a Power BI Desktop report by selecting the object (such as a visual, shape, etc.) and in the Visualizations pane, select the Format section, expand General, then scroll to the bottom and fill in the Alt Text textbox.
+You can provide Alt Text for any object on a Power BI Desktop report by selecting the object (such as a visual, shape, and so on) and in the Visualizations pane, select the Format section, expand General, scroll to the bottom, and fill in the Alt Text textbox.

 - Make sure your reports have sufficient contrast between text and any background colors.